electr0sheep/Maegen/README.md

 - The file maegen.py represents the changes I made to the original maegenThacker.py

 - The music, sounds, and images for the "slingers" came from Dune II
-- The music for the swordsman came from Quest for Glory 5
+- The music for the "swordsman" came from Quest for Glory 5
-- The sounds and images for the swordsman came from Warcraft II
+- The sounds and images for the "swordsman" came from Warcraft II

 # Dependencies
 - [Python3](https://www.python.org/downloads/)